IgnacioCarlucho/deepPID/README.md

 - scipy
 - python 2.7
 - [pioneer simulator](https://github.com/IgnacioCarlucho/amr-ros-config)
+- ROS kinetic
+- Gazebo > 7

 ## How to run

-Have in mind that each of the algorithms use a random seed that allows for reproducibility of the algorithms.
-If you want to change this you need to change the seeds (in future implementations this will be passed as a parameter).
+Have in mind that the Pioneer simulator speeds up the simulation time, so you will need a machine that is able to run it.
-To run the Deep pid with the pioneer with the inverted gradient
+To run the Deep PID with the pioneer with the inverted gradient:

 ```
-python main.py
+python main.py --gpu gpu --epochs 1000
 ```